ai2cm/fv3net/workflows/one_step_jobs/README.md

                         Path to local run configuration yaml.
   --input-bucket INPUT_BUCKET
                         Remote url to initial conditions.
-Initial conditions are assumed to be stored as INPUT-BUCKET/{timestamp}/ {timestamp}.{restart_category}.tile*.nc --output-bucket OUTPUT_BUCKET
+Initial conditions are assumed to be stored as INPUT_BUCKET/{timestamp}/ {timestamp}.{restart_category}.tile*.nc --output-bucket OUTPUT_BUCKET
                         Remote url where model configuration and output will be saved.
+Specifically, configuration files will be saved to OUTPUT_BUCKET/one_step_config and model
+                        output to OUTPUT_BUCKET/one_step_output
-Specifically, configuration files will be saved to OUTPUT-BUCKET/config and model output to OUTPUT-BUCKET/rundirs --n-steps N_STEPS     Number of timesteps to process.
-By default all timesteps found in INPUT-BUCKET will be processed.
+  --n-steps N_STEPS     Number of timesteps to process.
+By default all
+                        timesteps found in INPUT_BUCKET for which successful runs do not exist in OUTPUT_BUCKET will be processed.
                         Useful for testing.
 ```